noushadsiddiqui/scala-slick-spray-tryout/README.md

 slick tryout with spray
 =========================

-Trying out slick with akks / scala using spray for REST APIs
+Trying out slick with AKKA / scala using spray for REST APIs